Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ## Conclusion

-This domain controller was successfully compromised through a chain of misconfigurations and weak credential handling.
+The domain controller was fully compromised through a chain of misconfigurations and weak credential handling.
 Initial access was achieved via exposed SMB shares, leading to the discovery of credentials stored in a Group Policy Preferences (GPP) file.
 Further exploitation via Kerberoasting allowed the extraction and offline cracking of service account credentials.
-The recovered credentials were then used to obtain remote code execution via PsExec, resulting in full administrative control of the domain controller.
+The recovered credentials were then used to obtain remote code execution via PsExec, resulting in full administrative control of the domain controller.As this is a domain controller, compromise of this host could lead to full domain-level access in a real-world environment.

 ## Lessons Learned

+This assessment demonstrated how weak SMB permissions and credential storage can lead to initial compromise in Active Directory environments.
+It also highlighted how Kerberoasting can be used to escalate from authenticated domain credentials to privileged account exploitation through offline password cracking.
+Overall, it demonstarted how exposure of sensitive information can ultimately result in full administrative control of a domain controller and in return possibly an entire domain.

 ## Remediation

+To mitigate the vulnerabilities identified in this assessment, the following actions should be taken:

+- Restrict SMB share permissions and remove anonymous access to sensitive shares such as SYSVOL, NETLOGON, and other domain-related directories
+- Eliminate legacy Group Policy Preferences (GPP) credential storage and ensure all cpassword values are fully removed from the domain
+- Enforce strong, unique passwords for service accounts, particularly those with SPNs, to reduce the risk of Kerberoasting attacks
+- Implement least privilege principles
+- Conduct regular Active Directory security audits and ensure timely patching of domain infrastructure